Explore Nevada auto insurance costs including details on important rating factors.

 |State Minimum — $500 Comprehensive/Collision||$1,320|

-If you're tired of dealing with expensive car insurance, it's worth shopping policies to get affordable insurance coverage that meets state regulations.
+If you're tired of dealing with expensive car insurance, it's worth shopping for policies to get affordable insurance coverage that meets state regulations.